pnmtjonahen/javastuff/README.md

 * SSL Client and Server application, does not work as it is missing certificates and so.

 * securitymanager shows how to use an SecuriyManager

+* coverage Shows how we can use JaCoCo test coverage to calculate coverage in a multi-module setup.
+The api contains no jUnit test.
+All tests are done by the impl artifact.